|

 there a connection between DeRosa and Deja I wonder?

-That reminds me of
+That made me think of

 the flower fur clips in the row below, which came in at least three